How do I clean my keys?

 Moths are eating the felt in my piano.
 What now?

 Moth larvae love piano felt, and they bore into it enthusiastically.
 The initial removal can be pretty difficult.
 Once the larvae are inside the felts and the hammers, they’ve already done quite a bit of damage and a proper solution would be an action rebuild.
-If this is unaffordable, the piano is older, and rebuilding is unlikely in the future, a product such as Fortefog Natural Protector can be set off in the same room with the piano with the case left open.
+If this isn’t affordable, the piano is older, and rebuilding is unlikely in the future, a product such as Fortefog Natural Protector can be set off in the same room with the piano with the case left open.
 The moisture in a fogger is not good for the piano, but it is considerably better than a live moth population.
 Attempt to dehumidify the room after use.

 What can I do about mold?